bhargavaveluru/CloudCostGuardian/README.md

 - ✅ Includes New Relic Flex YAML config for scheduling ingestion.
 - ✅ Easy-to-build New Relic dashboards using NRQL queries.

+## 🔐 IAM Role Setup
+The EC2 instance where Flex is running should have an IAM Role attached that allows it to query AWS APIs.
+This IAM role should have permissions such as:

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Principal": {
+                "Service": "ec2.amazonaws.com"
+            },
+            "Action": "sts:AssumeRole"
+        }
+    ]
+}